 Ammonia to clean wood floors

-Ammonia uses laundry
+Ammonia to clean laundry

 For more read how to you ammonia to clean clothes.